algofoogle/tt03p5-solo-squash/doc/testing.md

 2. Assuming all `ui_in` inputs are *weakly pulled low* by default, you can assert a high signal on `ui_in[2]` ("down") or `ui_in[3]` ("up") to cause the paddle to move.
 Use pushbuttons, or just switches will do.
 3. Holding a high on `ui_in[0]` ("pause") will freeze all animation, and holding a high on `ui_in[1]` ("new_game") will revert the game to its starting state while the background scrolling animation continues.

-NOTE: Debouncing is not required on these inputs; they have 2xDFF sync internally.
+NOTE: Debouncing is not required on these inputs; they have 2xDFF sync internally, and their sampling is only momentary (once each frame) rather than 'counted'.

 ### Advanced testing: